dadav/xray2junit/README.md

 <img alt="xray2junit demo" src="header.gif" width="600" />

-This program converts the output of `jfrog scan --output simple-json` to a junit report which can be used in gitlab-ci to display the results there.
+This program converts the output of `jfrog scan --format simple-json` to a junit report which can be used in gitlab-ci to display the results there.

 ## install